 At this point, we’ve completely given up location-dependent life.
-That’s to say: we’re homeless, and we’re happy about it.
 We have four small bags: one backpack and one instrument case each.
 We each have one pair of shoes and we use them for everything, until they fall apart; then, we pick up a new pair and keep going.

 But it’s not just an eagerness to travel that’s encouraged us to pursue this lifestyle.
 Artistically, it has profoundly changed our practice and created a sustainable model in which our ensemble can operate, concertize, and continually make work that interests us and leaves us creatively engaged.

 We still don’t know how to respond when a fellow artist asks, “Where are you based?” but we always manage to spark some intrigue and curiosity with our response.
 This series of articles is an attempt to codify the kind of lifestyle we’re currently living, while also providing pointers to anyone interested in pursuing similar opportunities.